 After years of solid market returns, valuations for most U.S. assets are at or near multiyear highs, so at this stage of the cycle a measure of caution is warranted.

 U.S. growth appears poised to strengthen further, thanks largely to consumer health.
 The jobs market is solid, consumer confidence is soaring and retail sales growth is picking up.
-The U.S. unemployment rate fell to 4.1% in October, a 17-year low.
-As a result, wages have also been picking up, rising 2.4% in October.
+The U.S. unemployment rate was 4.1% in December, matching a 17-year low.
+As a result, wages have also been picking up, rising 2.5% in December.
 Thus far, wage growth has been subdued, helping keep a lid on inflation.
 But given the improving jobs market and strengthening economy, wage inflation is likely to rise later in the year.

-Consumer spending on durable goods rose at an 8.3% annual rate in the third quarter, and capital expenditures rose 7.4%, providing an additional tailwind to the economy.
-In addition, corporate profits rose 5.8% in the third quarter.
-On the policy front, the prospect of corporate and personal income tax cuts could propel the expansion further.
+Consumer spending on durable goods rose at an 8.3% annual rate in the third quarter, and capital expenditures rose 8.9% in November, providing an additional tailwind to the economy.
+In addition, corporate profits rose 6.4% in the third quarter.
+On the policy front, corporate and personal income tax cuts could propel the expansion further.

 U.S. equity markets have been soaring.
 Since 2009, total returns for the S&P 500 have averaged nearly 19.2% annually through October 2017.
 As a result, equity markets have touched all-time highs and valuations are quite elevated.
 But stocks aren’t the only expensive asset class.
 High-yield and corporate bond returns too have been robust, leaving credit spreads at their tightest levels in years.
 Conditions remain favorable and markets tend to climb a wall of worry, so the rally could continue.
 But the rising tide can’t lift all ships forever.
 At this stage of the cycle, caution and selectivity are essential.